 To be a user of the Capital Engine investor community, you must be 18 years of age or older.
 Children under the age of 18 are not eligible to participate on this site.

 We collect personal and financial information about you that you provide while you use the site.
 We collect most of this information during the registration process.
 There is some information that users are required to provide and other information that they provide voluntarily.
 We will keep this information private.

 Additional information may be gathered during your subsequent use of the site, whenever you choose to provide it.
 We also store information about your investment profile and investment history.

-Your home address and telephone number (investor registration).
+- Your home address and telephone number (user registration).

 Credit card details

 When you register as an investor, we will request the basic personal information and additional optional information in order to facilitate such activities as:

 Generating a public investor profile on the site